 Junot Diaz: "In my view a writer is a writer because even when there is no hope, even when nothing you do shows any sign of promise, you keep writing anyway." source)

-For more quotes visit our Authors on Characters and Quotes about Reading pages.
+For more quotes visit our Authors on Characters page.